thrutheframe/Tiki3_Dragon/README.md

 ![Gen3 2 Orbiter Dragon 1](https://user-images.githubusercontent.com/68491566/132848046-67d77863-799a-4bd1-ae1e-968a23e3ffc2.png)
 # Tiki3_Dragon

 <b>Update 12 Nov 2021: </b> This mount is for Orbiter V1.5.
 There will not be an update of Tiki3_Dragon for Orbiter V2.0.
+Why? https://github.com/thrutheframe/Tiki3_O2

 <b>Update 17 Oct 2021: </b> included fan_duct V2 and added body_top and fanduct_bracket for adxl345.
 Please note the distance for the mounting holes are 19mm. you will also need to directly solder your wire or use L-pins.
 \